Skip to content

 • emdb_id: The EMDB ID of the object, if available.

-• go_id: The GO ID of the object, if available.
+• identifier: The GO ID of the object or a UniProtKB accession, if available.
 When using the data portal, this field is used to find matching annotations in the data portal.

 • label: An integer that indicates which numeric label should be used in segmentations to represent this object.